vacp2p/rfc/content/docs/rfcs/13/README.md

 # Changelog

 ## Next
+### Added
-- Added the initial threat model and security analysis.
+- The initial threat model and security analysis.
 ### Changed
 - The `topics` field of `HistoryQuery` is replaced with a newly defined protobuf message `HistoryContentFilter`.